-This is a fast-paced way of assessing their true potential.
-We’re keen to see if the candidates can sustain exceptional performance in a demanding role with genuine motivation and energy for what they do.
+This is a fast-paced way of assessing your true potential.
+We’re keen to see if you can sustain exceptional performance in a demanding role with genuine motivation and energy for what you do.

 Once candidates have successfully completed the video interview, they are invited to participate in the Police Now Assessment Centre.

-The centre features a number of different interactive exercises.
+The assessment centre features a number of different interactive exercises.
 Together, they are designed to reflect a ‘Day in the Life’ of a police officer.
 Candidates complete a strengths-based interview, an interactive role play and a virtual reality exercise.